jackbuehner/gmail-dark-modifications/README.md

 📦 [Install the usercss](https://github.com/jackbuehner/gmail-dark-modifications/raw/master/gmail-dark.less.user.css), which supports full customization and automatic updates.<br>
 📦 [Install from userstyles.org](https://userstyles.org/styles/159026) with no customization or automatic updates.<br>
-📦 [Install manually from GitHub](https://github.com/jackbuehner/gmail-dark-modifications/raw/master/gmail-dark.css) with no customization o automatic updates, but useful for development.
+📦 [Install manually from GitHub](https://github.com/jackbuehner/gmail-dark-modifications/raw/master/gmail-dark.css) with no customization or automatic updates, but useful for development.
 The style is in Mozilla format.<br>

 If you would like to contribute to this repository, please...